arXiv/accessibility2024/source/presenters.md

 ![Sarah Kane](../assets/profile/sarah.jpeg){.mkd-img-left .mkd-img-profile alt='Headshot of Sarah Kane smiling in a forest'}

 Ph.D.
-Candidate in Astrophysics, Institute of Astronomy, Univeristy of Cambridge.
+Candidate in Astrophysics, Institute of Astronomy, University of Cambridge.

 For Sarah, her career as a researcher is intertwined with her work as a disability advocate.
 She was born legally blind and has a strong interest in the accessibility of science to people with disabilities.
 Her work includes usability testing for Astronify, a project of the Space Telescope Institute turning datasets into audio.
 [Sarah's LinkedIn Profile](https://uk.linkedin.com/in/sarah-kane-4a9414220){target="_blank"}